starship/starship/docs/config/README.md

 ## Maven

 The `maven` module indicates the presence of a Maven project in the current directory.
 If the [Maven Wrapper](https://maven.apache.org/wrapper/) is enabled, the Maven version will be parsed from `.mvn/wrapper/maven-wrapper.properties` and shown.
+Otherwise the version of the local `mvn` binary (resolved from `PATH`, following symlinks) is shown, using a short-lived persistent cache to avoid spawning the process on every prompt.

 By default the module will be shown if any of the following conditions are met: